bohrium272/ST-Code-Initer/README.md

 7. Open the command palette (```Ctrl + Shift + P```) and type initialise, select the option ```File: Initialise```.
 Alternatively, use the console to write ```view.run_command('initialise')```.
 8. Voila!
 Your file has been initialised with your custom snippet.

-Plugin is still in testing and this page will soon be updated with screenshots and any changes for Mac and Linux platforms
+Plugin is still in testing and this page will soon be updated with any changes for OS X.
 <br>After proper testing I plan to upload this plugin at Package Control for public use.